Are these resources free?

 How can I communicate with JET ALTs, direct hire ALTs, and dispatch ALTs?

 There’s the r/ALTinginJapan on Reddit.
-It's an ALT subreddit community that supports one another and strives to improve their working conditions in Japan.
-Hence, if there's ever any legal concerns, one of the mods can provide initial support and through proper channels, assist in networking to get those issues resolve in a timely manner.
+It's an ALT subreddit community that supports one another, discuss ALT-related topics, and strives to improve their working conditions in Japan.
+If there's ever any legal concerns, one of the mods can provide initial support and through proper channels, assist in networking to get those issues resolve in a timely manner.
 As for the other mods, the ALT content creators, they are/were just like you.
 We can all collaborate as a team and do a lot more in widening the positive aspects of cultural diversity into Japanese public schools.
 Not just teaching English communication!

 How can I further my professional development skills with 21st century education and apply/introduce them into Japanese schools?

 Check out the online courses on Microsoft Innovative Educator program, Google Teacher program, and Apple Teacher program.
 Quizzes are included in that you can earn recognization badges and certifications.
 There’s even a chance to earn badges on Kahoot!

 If you like to advocate team-teaching technological classroom merits, receive in-school resource privileges for ALTs, and among other ideas, please share those to Daniel Yoshimoto.
 A politician who strives to make a difference in Japanese schools and listens to the voices from the foreign community in Japan!